tizubythefizo/X4-AutomatedPlayerStationLogistics/README.md

 If the downstream station has no traders, then no reservations can happen and the full resource demand will always be a buy order.

-When attempting to reserve resources from player owned stations, it should start at the closest station and work out, up to its max range (Determined by manager level, currently for subordinate traders this appears to be level * 2, so a max of 10 sectors).
+When attempting to reserve resources from player owned stations, it should start at the closest station and work out, up to its max range (Determined by manager level, this will be a max range of 5, 1 jump per skill star).
 [FI: Warehouse hubs.
 Oh yeah.
 A proper logistical network].

 If there aren't enough player-produced wares to fill the need, at that point a buy order for the remainder will be issued, and any subordinate traders that aren't tied up fetching resources from player stations would then attempt to get them on the market.
 This should prioritize cheapest price from non-player stations within range (regardless of distance).
 [FI: Critically levels could change this to focus on distance instead.]